Leave your kafkian metaphores at the door, ladies and gentleman, cause we’re about to go where no cockroach has ever gone before!

 Full Motion Videos done right!

 Anyone who has ever played a game from the nineties knows that doing Full Motion Videos well is pretty hard.
-Phantasmagoria – A Puzzle of Flesh kinda did it, Black Dahlia was okay and Bad Mojo is great in that department!
-There’s a fair amount of cheesy overacting, but most videos are tame compared to other titles of the time and will be essential in keeping you playing.
-Its supernatural story is expertly weaven and even goes to places you probably wouldn’t expect.
-Even though there are no famous or recognizable actors, the cast is pretty decent and one of the best features of the game.
+Phantasmagoria – A Puzzle of Flesh did it the wright way, Black Dahlia was okay and Bad Mojo is great in that department!
+There’s a fair amount of cheesy overacting, but most actors are tame compared to other titles of the time and will be essential in keeping the player interested in the story.
+Its supernatural narrative is expertly weaven and even goes to unexpected places.
+Even though there are no famous or recognizable actors, the cast is pretty decent and really one of the best features of the game.
 Digitized locations are expertly used, full of tiny details which will act as clues as to what to do next and as callbacks to events of the future and the past.
-Also, as a small but essential technical detail, the development team managed to keep the whole game, although pretty short, on a single CD, so there wasn’t any disc swapping required.
+Also, as a small but essential technical detail, the development team managed to keep the whole game, although pretty short, on a single CD, so there is no disc swapping required.
 This also meant that the movies and the backgrounds were pretty compressed, but luckily there is a “redux” version, which I’ll get to later.

 Short but sweet